OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

             # CONMIN Objective
             self.driver.objective = 'paraboloid.f_xy'

-An *Expression* is a special kind of public variable that contains a string expression that combines public variables with Python mathematical syntax.
+An *Expression* is a special kind of variable that contains a string expression that combines variables with Python mathematical syntax.
-Every public variable has a unique name in the OpenMDAO data hierarchy.
-This name combines the public variable name with its parents' names.
+Every variable has a unique name in the OpenMDAO data hierarchy.
+This name combines the variable name with its parents' names.
 You can think of it as something similar to the path name in a file system, but it uses a "." as a separator.
 This allows two components to have the same variable name while assuring that you can still refer to each of them uniquely.
 Here, the ``f_xy`` output of the Paraboloid component is selected as the objective for minimization.
+Expressions differ from typical OpenMDAO variables in that they cannot be connected to other variables.

-Expressions are also used to define the design variables (decision variables) for the optimization problem.
 While CONMIN operates only on a single objective, it allows multiple design variables.
 The design variables can be declared individually using the ``add_parameter`` method: